-“Why I Write” is Emma J. Homes guest post contribution.
+Our Guest Post for Circle Time for April is Emma J. Homes.
 Emma is a lovely woman and a talented writer.
 Miss L and I have read two of her books – The vanishing frogs of Cascade Creek and Saving Wombats.
 L adored both of them, and has latched onto Ruthie – the main character in the books – as an imaginary friend she can go on adventures with.

 Emma’s piece today is well worth the read, and I hope you enjoyed it as much as I did!

 Why I Write